-In addition to the sanctions listed above for individuals, groups found responsible for violating provisions of the Code of Student Character and Conduct may face deactivation and the loss of all privileges, including recognition and funding by Fontbonne permanently or for a specified period of time.
+In addition to the sanctions listed above for individuals, student organizations or other student groups found responsible for violating provisions of the Code of Student Character and Conduct may face deactivation and the loss of all privileges, including recognition and funding by Fontbonne permanently or for a specified period of time.

-If the Vice President for Student Affairs or designee determines, during the course of an investigation of a complaint, that another student has more likely than not violated the Code of Student Character and Conduct (other than the student against whom a Conduct Complaint Form was originally filed), the Vice President for

-Student Affairs or designee may proceed with further investigation into the misconduct of that student, if the Vice President for Student Affairs or designee deems it necessary, or with making a determination and determining appropriate sanctions against the student, in accordance with the procedures set forth above.
+If the Hearing Officer determines, during the course of an investigation of a complaint, that another student other than the accused student has more likely than not violated the Code of Student Character and Conduct, the Hearing Officer may proceed with further investigation into the misconduct of that student and, if necessary, hold that student responsible, in accordance with the procedures set forth above.